 2024 CHHC Annual Meeting

-Day one will include an updated on the state policy landscape, presentations on lead poisoning prevention, social housing, and addressing illegal units without displacement, and breakout sessions for our workgroups (Habitability, Indoor Air Quality, and Lead Poisoning Prevention).
-Day two will include the option of attending a half-day training on healthy housing and code enforcement or participating in an advocacy day at the capitol, educating our state representatives about healthy housing.
-Agendas for each day will be available soon.
+The event brought over fifty members together to learn, share, and collaborate on strategies to improve healthy housing in California.
+Day one included an update on the state policy landscape from Assemblymember Ward, presentations on lead poisoning prevention, social housing, and addressing illegal units without displacement, and breakout sessions for our workgroups (Habitability, Indoor Air Quality, and Lead Poisoning Prevention).
+On day two some of our members took a half-day training on healthy housing and code enforcement from our partners at 4Leaf, while others participated in an advocacy day at the capitol, educating our state representatives about healthy housing.

 The California Healthy Housing Coalition’s mission is to provide leadership to ensure safe and healthy housing for all Californians, with a focus on low-income communities and communities of color